 Once you’re at the party, see if you can find anyone else who’s not drinking – other folks in recovery, pregnant women, or others who simply choose not to drink.
-If it’s the type of party that has kids there, remember that chatting with kids helps out their parents, the hosts, and can be very entertaining.
+If it’s the type of party that has kids there, remember that chatting with kids helps their parents, the hosts, and can be very entertaining.

 Don’t be shy to ask your host for the lowdown on other guests.
 Creating a quick connection with these guests at the beginning of the evening can help you find a community of support if you feel yourself weakening throughout the night.
-Check in with them throughout the party to offer and/or receive a quick word of support.
+Check-in with them throughout the party to offer and/or receive a quick word of support.

 Organize an activity

 Sometimes indulging is more easily forgotten if the focus is on something else.
-Consider asking the host if they have any activities planned for the party, and if not, maybe you could organize one?
+Consider asking the host if they have many activities planned for the party, and if not, maybe you could organize one?
 It could be as simple as putting together a few playlists and playing the DJ.
 Or if you like sports, how about getting a few people to play a round of bocce ball, badminton, or volleyball?

 Perhaps the activity could simply be offering to be the designated driver and making a point of introducing yourself to everyone who needs a ride at the end of the night.
-Not only will this take the focus off of standing around and drinking, it will help you engage with people more deeply and take the entertainment to the next level.
+Not only will this take the focus off standing around and drinking, but it will also help you engage with people more deeply and take the entertainment to the next level.
 Your hosts will likely thank you for your efforts!

 Observe, reflect, and acknowledge

 It might seem like a party is the last place to get philosophical, but it’s actually a great time to take a few deep breaths and reflect on your behaviour and everyone else’s.
 There’s nothing like being sober at a social gathering to watch the effect drinking has on others behaviours.
 Watch how people change under the influence of alcohol and ask yourself what you find appealing or disagreeable about those changes.
-Are they louder, more honest, more silly, more blunt?
+Are they louder, more honest, more silly, blunter?
 What are a few ways you could adopt the appealing behaviours without using alcohol as an instigator?
 Give yourself credit for pushing your boundaries and acknowledge your inner strength.
 It will help build up your stamina for future gatherings.

-Hopefully these tips will help prepare you for a fun and successfully sober summer!
-Have fun out there. ????
+Hopefully, these tips will help prepare you for a fun and successfully sober summer!
+Have fun out there.